chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 - lol one of those doors with an eye slider, where you have to answer a prompt with the correct passphrase
 - they don't believe in dragons lol
 - Raya's the avatar of the worst traits of the five nations lol
+	- Old Kumandra
+		- copycat
+		- at first, they were all nice, and reciprocal
+		- then when Namaari started cheating,
+		- Raya (and Kumandra) copycats, always being untrusting from now on
 	- Tail: generally untrusting
+		- doubt enemies
+		-  always cheat?
 	- Talon: false deception
+		- doubt friends
+		- coop once – then cheat
+		- repeat interactions
 	- Spine: indifferent independence
+		- doubt everyone (after once?)
+		- grudger
+		- will take handouts but won’t give
+		- forever stuck in non-cooperation
+		- needs to learn the non-zero sum game — if you don’t help others, they can’t help you, and you need help
 	- Heart: champion conspiring
+		- trust everyone?
+		- always cooperate?
 	- Fang: ruthless, internal trust
+		- always cheat?
 - they find a water redirection
+	- Raya takes twice as long to find all river ends, because of all the redirection